dairiki/lektor-ci/README.md

 then it saves the results from `htdocs` in a workflow [artifact].

-As such, it expects a `requirements.txt` and your `.lektorproject` file to be in the top-level of your repository.
+As such, it expects a `requirements.txt` file to be in the top-level of your repository.
+By default, your `.lektorproject` file is also expected to be in the top-level directory, but you can set the `lektor-project` input to the path to either the `.lektorproject` file to use, or to its directory.

 #### Caching